arXiv 2308.08155 · Microsoft Research

 defer: 'I need to check the numbers.'
 Slow but thorough."

-A high performance team is not a collection of high performers.
-It is a collection of people whose cognitive fingerprints are mutually load-bearing — each member's blind spots covered by another's strength, and agents deployed precisely at the gaps.
+A high performance human+agent team is not a collection of high performers.
+It is an orchestration choice, each role's blind spots covered by another role's strength, with explicit mechanisms for dissent and termination.
+Culture is what the orchestration produces under load.

 01